Serbian Biogas Association

 2. Further training of its members

-in the use of renewables and operation of biogas plants, held in partnership with domestic and international institutions
+in the use of renewables and operation of biogas plants, in cooperation with domestic and international institutions

 3. Offering full support to its members